daradkeh69/Daradkehh/README.md

     <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=30&color=39FF14&center=true&vCenter=true&width=440&height=45&lines=Hi+There!">
   </a>
 </h1>
-Hands-on cybersecurity builder with a focus on offensive tooling, lab environments, and continuous experimentation.
+Hands on cybersecurity builder with a focus on offensive tooling, lab environments, and continuous experimentation.
 I learn by breaking, building, and improving systems.
 <br> <br>
 I’m very comfortable with Linux Distributions overall and know how to effectively use and adapt Kali and its tools for real world scenarios.